Olympus E-PL8 vs Panasonic FZ1000

 |Sony RX100 III||1-inch||20.0||5472||3648||1080/60p||22.4||12.3||495||67|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the FZ1000 provides a better video resolution than the E-PL8.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the FZ1000 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Olympus E-PL8 and Panasonic FZ1000 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the FZ1000 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.